 Final Portfolio = 5 points

-Shooting Exercises: Shooting exercises are designed to aid the student in learning the fundamentals of the digital camera as well as post-shoot workflow and file organization.
-They are also meant to enhance awareness of composition.
+Shooting Exercises: Technique and concept exercises are designed to aid the student in learning the fundamentals of the digital camera, enhance awareness of composition choices, and making observations of subject matters.

 Photoshop.
 Lightroom and In Class Shooting Exercises: These exercises are meant to reinforce the information learned during lecture and demonstrations.